4strid/the-object-hotel/README.md

 What we store in the variable `myObj` is its room number.

+Every time we go to access it, whether to modify it or to get one of its properties, JavaScript handles the details of the operation for us, looking it up by room number, and setting or accessing its property appropriately.
+Since it's all handled automatically, it may seem like what we've stored in the variable is the object itself, but actually, it's just a reference.

 ## Beautiful consistency

 With this model of objects in mind, all of the "strangeness" of objects and variables completely evaporates.
 Let's take a look at some examples.